 Credit cards offer incredible convenience.
 With your card in hand, you don’t have to wait for approval, take on another source of debt, or even think about how you’ll pay for it all until later.

-With soaring interest rates (in some cases, to an astronomical 30%), you’ll end up paying a lot more money than what you initially borrowed.
+With soaring interest rates (in some cases, an astronomical 30%), you can sometimes end up paying a lot more money than what you initially borrowed.

-To make it worse, credit cards are designed to keep you in debt.
+Most credit cards are designed to keep you in debt.
 They make it easy to push off paying what you owe by only requiring a minimum monthly payment.
 With accrued interest, paying only the minimum each month means you’ll make little headway and will end up carrying your debt for much longer than planned.

-3. Friends and family
+3. Friends and Family

-- Don’t accept any offers of “pay me back in 10 years,” or that debt will be haunting you for a very long time.
+- Don’t accept any offers of “pay me back in 10 years,” or that debt will haunt you for a very long time.

 - Write down the loan terms and create a shared contract detailing all of the terms and the repayment plan.

 - Consider having a third party witness the loan and sign the contract.